Helping patients with gene therapy

 Bringing life-changing gene therapeutics to patients with diseases that have a high unmet medical need fuels our research and development pipeline.
-We have ongoing research collaborations for various neuromuscular and central nervous system conditions with particular attention on rare diseases.
+We have active preclinical and clinical programs for neuromuscular, metabolic, cardiovascular and central nervous system conditions, with particular attention on rare diseases.

-Lisa can’t get up from a chair on her own, but she is not letting limb-girdle 2I muscular dystrophy stop her from being a working mother and loving wife.
+Lisa can’t get up from a chair on her own, but she is not letting limb-girdle muscular dystrophy type 2I/R9 stop her from being a working mother and loving wife.

 Read Lisa’s story